centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-domainimporter.md

 ## Introduction

-The Domain Importer Addon provides a user-friendly interface allowing for importing your existing Domain Portfolio from HEXONET / RRPproxy into your WHMCS system.
+The Domain Importer Addon provides a user-friendly interface allowing for importing your existing Domain Portfolio from HEXONET / CentralNic Reseller into your WHMCS system.

 The Addon automatically creates new clients out of the registrant contact assigned to the domains if not yet existing.
 Alternatively you can also specify a single Client Account that is then used as Import Target.
 Provide Domain Names to Import by copy'n'paste.